-Discover tips and resources to make practicing piano more fun!
+Discover tips and resources to make piano practicing more fun and effective!

 At Hoffman Academy, our goal is to help piano students LOVE playing the piano from the very beginning.
-Making daily practice a positive experience is the key to helping students succeed.
-Read on for some suggestions to help your piano student look forward to practice time every day.
+Making daily piano practice a positive experience is the key to success.
+Read on for some suggestions to help piano learners get the most out of their practice time every day.

 How often should you practice piano?